 After a student takes the ACT or SAT, the scores are generally considered current for at least three years.
 If a student who took the test in high school later wants to transfer colleges, they only need to focus on keeping their grades up and applying to new colleges.
 However, if they never took the ACT or SAT, they might have to add test preparation to their already busy schedule.
 It’s difficult to predict if a future college consideration may have (or maintain) a test-optional policy.

-We recommend students begin preparing for their tests well ahead of time, although we recognize that many juniors are getting a later start this year.
+We recommend students begin preparing for their tests well ahead of time, although we recognize that many juniors are getting a later start again this year.
 That’s okay, we believe any time can be the right time to start becoming a stronger tester.
 Ideally, we work with students over a longer period of time so that test preparation does not feel like cramming.
 We find that extended periods of time for preparation help students to significantly reduce test anxiety, master content, and internalize strategies.

 Brad Hoffman and Faya Hoffman, Board Certified Educational Planners and Learning Specialists